Trail running

 For mountain trails:

-Take extra care protecting yourself from the sun at high altitudes.
-UV radiation can be exceptionally strong, even in cloudy weather.
+• Take special care to protect yourself from the sun at altitude.
+UV rays can be very strong, even on cloudy days.

-Take note of warning signs indicating the constant danger in river beds and along watercourses below dams and reservoirs: water levels may rise rapidly without warning.
+• Be aware of warning signs about constant danger in riverbeds, along waterways below dams or reservoirs: water levels can rise quickly and unexpectedly.

 Additional information